RESTful web-services in JSIDPlay2

 Access from the Internet

-To use your client from within your private local area network does not require additional preparations, you just need to know and reach the IP address, where JSIDPlay2 is running on.
+To use your client from within your private local area network does not require additional preparations, you need to know and reach the IP address where JSIDPlay2 is running on.

-But, if you want to use a client from any location in the internet, that would require some additional preparations:
+But if you want to use a client from any location on the internet, that would require some additional preparations:

-Note: I will not take responsability for any risks or damages.
-Do this on your own risk!
+Note: I will not take responsibility for any risks or damages.
+Do this at your own risk!

 JSIDPlay2Server – RESTful service endpoints